nate-brown-1/caps/README.md

 Refer to the CAPS System Overview for a complete review of the application, including Business and Technical requirements along with the development roadmap.

-## Phase 1 Requirements
+## Phase 2 Requirements

-Today, we begin the first of a 4-Phase build of the CAPS system, written in Node.js.
-In this first phase, our goal is to setup a pool of events and handler functions, with the intent being to refactor parts of the system throughout the week, but keep the handlers themselves largely the same.
-The task of "delivering a package" doesn't change (the handler), even if the mechanism for triggering that task (the event) does.
+In Phase 2, we’ll be changing the underlying networking implementation of our CAPS system from using node events to using a library called Socket.io so that clients can communicate over a network.
+Socket.io manages the connection pool for us, making broadcasting much easier to operate, and works well both on the terminal (between servers) and with web clients.

+The core functionality we’ve already built remains the same.
+The difference in this phase is that we’ll be creating a networking layer.
+As such, the user stories that speak to application functionality remain unchanged, but our developer story changes to reflect the work needed for refactoring.

 ### User Stories

-The following user/developer stories detail the major functionality for this phase of the project.

 As a vendor, I want to alert the system when I have a package to be picked up.
 As a driver, I want to be notified when there is a package to be delivered.
 As a driver, I want to alert the system when I have picked up a package and it is in transit.
 As a driver, I want to alert the system when a package has been delivered.
 As a vendor, I want to be notified when my package has been delivered.
-And as developers, here are some of the development stories that are relevant to the above.
+And as developers, here is our updated story relevant to the above.

-As a developer, I want to use industry standards for managing the state of each package.
-As a developer, I want to create an event driven system so that I can write code that happens in response to events, in real time.
+As a developer, I want to create network event driven system using Socket.io so that I can write code that responds to events originating from both servers and client applications

 ## Technical Requirements / Notes

+### Overview

+The goal of this lab is to create a namespaced Socket.io event server, and to configure Vendor and Driver Client Modules.

+- The Socket Server will create a namespace of caps that will receive all CAPS event traffic.
+- Each Vendor and Driver Client will connect to the caps namespace.
+- The server will emit specific events to each socket that is listening for their designated events from the Global Event Pool defined in the Server.
+- Each Vendor will only emit and listen for specific events based on their Vendor ID.
+This will be managed by rooms within Socket.io.
+- Each Driver will “pick up” a package when the vendor notifies the Server that an “order” is ready and simulate “in-transit” and “delivered” events.
+- The expected output of the 3 running applications is the same as it was in Phase 2.

 ### Proposed File Structure